FIT to Forget: Robust Continual Unlearning for Large Language Models: Introduction

 To address the lack of a dedicated \emph{continual} unlearning benchmark, we introduce \textbf{PCH}, which unifies \textbf{P}ersonal information, \textbf{C}opyright, and \textbf{H}armful content.
 All instances are synthetically generated by GPT-4o using structured prompts (without real data or violating OpenAI's usage policies) to reduce overlap with common pre-training corpora, and are manually verified for category consistency and basic distributional properties.
 These steps enable the construction of faithful retain baselines.

 We further propose two symmetric metrics: Forget Degree (F.D.) and Retain Utility (R.U.).
-Computed as the geometric mean of three underlying measures (on forget and retain sets), they provide a scale-invariant, interpretable assessment that captures the trade-off between forgetting and retention without allowing any single factor to dominate.
+Computed as the geometric mean of three underlying measures, Probability, ROUGE-L, and token-level Accuracy, on the forget and retain sets, they provide a scale-invariant, interpretable assessment of the trade-off between forgetting and retention without allowing any single factor to dominate.

-Our main contributions are summarized below.
+\textbf{Our main contributions are summarized below.}

-I) We propose \fit, a robust continual unlearning framework to defy catastrophic forgetting in LLMs.
-It integrates three strategic mechanisms: embedding-based redundancy \underline{F}iltering to prevent gradient accumulation, \underline{I}mportance-aware adaptive algorithm selection to stabilize updates, and \underline{T}argeted layer attribution to minimize parameter drift.
+I) We propose \fit, a robust and practical continual unlearning framework to defy catastrophic forgetting in LLMs.
+It integrates three strategic mechanisms: embedding-based redundancy \underline{F}iltering to prevent gradient accumulation, \underline{I}mportance-aware adaptive algorithm selection to stabilize sequential updates, and \underline{T}argeted layer attribution to minimize parameter drift.

-II) We introduce \textbf{PCH}, a unified benchmark explicitly tailored for continual unlearning, spanning \textbf{P}ersonal privacy, \textbf{C}opyrighted material, and \textbf{H}armful content.
-To address the limitations of existing disparate metrics, we propose two symmetric, aggregate metrics, F.D. and R.U.
-These metrics provide a scale-invariant and interpretable assessment of the trade-off between forgetting effectiveness and model utility.
+II) We introduce \textbf{PCH}, a unified continual unlearning benchmark encompassing \textbf{P}ersonal information, \textbf{C}opyright, and \textbf{H}armful content.
+To overcome the limitations of disparate evaluation criteria, we propose two symmetric metrics, Forget Degree (F.D.) and Retain Utility (R.U.), which provide a \emph{scale-invariant, interpretable} assessment of trade-offs between forgetting efficacy and model utility.

-III) Experiments across four LLMs and up to $300$ sequential unlearning requests show that \fit maintains higher utility and stronger forgetting than \emph{all} prior arts, \eg, on Yi-6B, \fit achieves roughly +0.20 F.D. and +0.10 R.U. over ALKN and \(O^3\) at $300$ requests.
-While slightly less efficient than \(O^3\) (employing LoRA-based detection), it is more resilient to relearning and quantization attacks.
+III) We conduct extensive experiments on five LLMs.
+To our knowledge, we are the \emph{first} to evaluate continual LLM unlearning at a scale of up to $300$ sequential requests, far exceeding the typical ${<}10$ requests~\cite{iclr/gao25,icml/wuerkaixi2025adaptive}, and on models up to $14$B parameters, whereas most prior arts focus on $7$ or $8$B baselines.
+Results show that \fit achieves a better forgetting-utility trade-off (\eg, outperforming ALKN and \(O^3\) by up to +0.09 F.D. and +0.08 R.U. on Llama-3-8B), while preserving downstream performance and exhibiting stronger resilience against relearning and quantization attacks.